pjnalls/local-first-beginner-tutorial/01-project-setup.md

 **Goal: Create an Expo app and install dependencies.**

 ## Create Project Folders
-1. Create a new folder for your project in a integrated Bash terminal in [VSCode](https://code.visualstudio.com/download), [Cursor](https://www.cursor.com/), or other IDE (integrated development environment) of your choice:
+1. Create a new folder for your project in an integrated Bash terminal in [VSCode](https://code.visualstudio.com/download), [Cursor](https://www.cursor.com/), or another IDE (integrated development environment) of your choice:
 ```bash
 $ mkdir name-of-your-project
 ```